Skip to main content

 Creating a bucket

-A bucket is an object container.
+A bucket serves as a container for objects.
 To store data in Amazon S3, you must create a bucket and specify a bucket name and an AWS Region.
 Then you upload your data as objects to that bucket in Amazon S3.
 Each object has a key (or key name) that serves as the object's unique identifier within the bucket.
 You can start by logging into AWS and searching for Buckets.

 Adding a policy

-A bucket policy is a resource-based policy that lets you grant access permissions to your bucket and the objects contained within it.
+A bucket policy or a resource-based policy lets you grant access permissions to your bucket and its objects.
 After creating a bucket, create a policy to grant the necessary permissions.

 Make sure to replace <RiveryFileZoneBucket> with the name of your S3 bucket.